-For measurement purposes, the annual rates of increase in the per capita cost of covered medical and prescription drug benefits for fiscal year 2016 were assumed to be 6.5% to 10.5% percent.
-The rates were assumed to decrease gradually to 3.9% for fiscal year 2075 and remain at that level thereafter.
+For measurement purposes, the annual rates of increase in the per capita cost of covered medical and prescription drug benefits for fiscal year 2016 were assumed to be 6.5 % to 10.5 % percent.
+The rates were assumed to decrease gradually to 3.9 % for fiscal year 2075 and remain at that level thereafter.
 Assumed health care cost trend rates have a significant effect on amounts reported for health care plans.
 A one-percentage point change in the health care trend rates would have the following effects as of and for the year ended December 31, 2016:

+One One

+Percentage Percentage

+(In thousands) point increase point decrease

-(In thousands) One Percentage Point Increase One Percentage Point Decrease Increase (decrease) on total service and interest cost components \$ 34 \$ (29) Increase (decrease) on postretirement accumulated benefit obligation 667 (576)
+Increase (decrease) on total service and interest cost components \$ 34 \$ (29)

+Increase (decrease) on post-retirement accumulated benefit obligation 667 (576)